High-Risk Homeowners Insurance

 Aggressive pets Age of home

-While some of these factors may seem unrelated to homeowners insurance, consider the liability portion of an insurance policy.
-Liability coverage kicks in if you’re deemed responsible for damage to others or their property.
-If your past makes you appear riskier to an insurance underwriter, the company may deny you coverage.
+While some factors may seem unrelated to homeowners insurance, they can affect your liability coverage, which applies if you’re responsible for damage to others or their property.
+If your history or home’s condition signals higher risk, insurers may deny coverage.

 What is FAIR Plan insurance?